 The most important metric that you should be tracking on your website is its bounce rate.

-It is a number that tells what percentage of visitors leave your site after browsing just one page or within the first 10 seconds (exact definition depends on the web analytics tool you use).
-Higher the bounce rate, higher is the number of potential customers you lose because bounced visitors think your website has nothing to offer for them and leave without any further interaction.
+It is a number that tells what percentage of visitors leave your site after browsing just one page or within the first 10 seconds (the exact definition depends on the web analytics tool you use).
+The higher the bounce rate, the higher the number of potential customers you lose because bounced visitors think your website has nothing to offer them and leave without any further interaction.
 With ever-reducing attention spans and ever-expanding options online, your visitors have very little motivation to actively explore your website for what you offer and how it benefits their day-to-day lives.
 So, it becomes the responsibility of the first page a visitor lands on to convince him that spending time here is worth it.

 Optimizing (reducing) bounce rate is thus tremendously important to your business.
 There are multiple reasons why visitors leave immediately after arriving; the most prominent amongst them being:

 - Expectation mismatch: Your visitors are expecting to see something on your website while your page talks about something else.
-This happens a lot of times, especially when you have paid advertising for a specific offer and you link that advertisement to a generic page such as your homepage.
+This happens often, especially when you have paid advertising for a specific offer and you link that advertisement to a generic page such as your homepage.
 Matching the expectation of your visitor is very important.
-Your site might be talking about multiple different things, but a visitor arrives on it just to learn more about what the source said you offer.
+Your site might be talking about multiple different things, but a visitor arrives on it to learn more about what the source said you offer.